bartulem/bartulem.github.io/inexile/_posts/2020-03-10-bartulem-year-of-pain.md

 </p>

 <br/>
 Let me know if you have any suggestions on how to analyze this data further.
+The code to generate the plot can be found <a href="https://github.com/bartulem/headache-tracker" target="_blank">here</a>.